-- How many doctor's appointments do you have scheduled this month? - How many rounds of treatment? - How many times will you need to refill your prescriptions? - Do you or your partner plan to work this month? - How much leave (sick time, PTO) do you have left? - Do you have any appointments with a counselor, therapist, or psychiatrist this month? - Do you have any support group meetings coming up? - Do you qualify for a special enrollment period?
+- How many doctor's appointments do you have scheduled? - How many rounds of treatment? - How many times will you need to refill your prescriptions? - Do you, your partner, or caregiver plan to work this month? - How much leave (sick time, PTO) do you have left? - Do you have any appointments with a counselor, therapist, or psychiatrist this month? - Would it be helpful to have a counseling session with your partner or a family member?
+Cancer can take a heavy toll on your relationships, and speaking with an unbiased professional together can help relieve some pressure. - Do you have any support group meetings coming up? - Have you set aside time for self-care?
+This can be anything you need it to be - calling an old friend, listening to your favorite podcast, or even simply giving yourself permission to ask someone for help. - Do you qualify for a special enrollment period?
 This could mean selecting a better insurance plan for your needs. - Review each medical bill and explanation of benefits (EOB) from your insurance company carefully.
 If a service is denied by your insurance company, you can and should appeal.
 Call your insurance company or visit their website to determine how to appeal.
 A financial navigator at the hospital may help you with this process. - Review your list of providers including your anesthesiologist, psychologist, dietician - and anyone else or healthcare sites involved in your care to make sure they are still in your network. - Make sure your financial assistance programs have the same funding status.
-You can use this tool from PAN Foundation to sign up for alerts: fundfinder. panfoundation.org - Lean on the financial resources highlighted in this guidebook to reduce expenses you may be struggling to afford.
+You can use this tool from PAN Foundation to sign up for alerts: fundfinder.panfoundation.org - Lean on the financial resources highlighted in this guidebook to reduce expenses you may be struggling to afford.